Automatic Road Sampler – Our Geo-Tagging Project

 USB dynamo charger’s first prototype

 Hub Dynamo battery charger.
-To be sure to never run out of energy, we have developed this simple circuit, which is designed to rectify and stabilize the output voltage of the archaic Sturmey Archer Dynohub (1936), giving an output voltage of 5V, through a USB port.
+To ensure we never run out of energy, we have developed this simple circuit to rectify and stabilize the output voltage of the archaic Sturmey Archer Dynohub (1936), providing 5V via a USB port.

-With this system, we are able to charge a USB battery simply by pedaling.
-The battery can thus increase the charge of the GoPro, offering, in addition, the possibility of charging mobile phones and other devices in case of emergency.
+With this system, we can charge a USB battery by pedaling.
+The battery can thus increase the GoPro’s battery life, offering the added benefit of charging mobile phones and other devices in case of emergency.
 Diagrams and descriptions of the circuit are also available on the Cycloscope wiki.